TeamREPENTOGON/REPENTOGON/documentation/docs/changes/UI.md

 ## Title Screen

 - The current REPENTOGON commit hash is displayed above the title screen logo.
-- A scrollable changelog displaying the commit history starting from the currently downloaded build is accessable by pressing TAB while on the title screen.
+- A scrollable changelog displaying the commit history starting from the currently installed build is accessable by pressing TAB while on the title screen.

 ## Stats Menu